pandas-dev/pandas/doc/source/development/contributing.rst

 what the branch brings to pandas.
 You can have many shiny-new-features and switch in between them using the git checkout command.

-When creating this branch, make sure your master branch is up to date with the latest upstream master version.
-To update your local master branch, you can do::
+When creating this branch, make sure your main branch is up to date with the latest upstream main version.
+To update your local main branch, you can do::

-    git checkout master
+    git checkout main
-    git pull upstream master --ff-only
+    git pull upstream main --ff-only

-When you want to update the feature branch with changes in master after you created the branch, check the section on :ref:`updating a PR <contributing.update-pr>`.
+When you want to update the feature branch with changes in main after you created the branch, check the section on :ref:`updating a PR <contributing.update-pr>`.